 There is a misconception that incidents of sexual harassment are infrequent and continue to decrease as the workplace becomes more educated on proper behaviors.

-Workplace politics, hostile work environments, personal problems and blurred professional boundaries can all contribute to incidences of harassment.
-Sexual harassment can occur for many reasons, but no reason is acceptable for someone to lose his or her right to safety and security from unwanted harassment.
+Workplace politics, hostile work environments, personal problems, and blurred professional boundaries can all contribute to incidences of harassment.
+Sexual harassment can occur for many reasons, but no explanation is acceptable for someone to lose their right to safety and security from unwanted harassment.

-No occupation is immune from sexual harassment, and while the majority of complaints come from women, a number of complaints are filed by men.
+No occupation is immune from sexual harassment, and while most complaints come from women, several complaints are filed by men.

-If you’ve been subjected to sexual harassment in your workplace, there’s a good chance that you’ve already suffered severe emotional distress.
-Sexual harassment in the workplace may include all types of unwanted sexual advances, or it may be visual, verbal or physical conduct of a sexual nature:
+If you’ve been subjected to sexual harassment in your workplace, there’s a good chance you’ve already suffered severe emotional distress.
+Sexual harassment in the workplace may include all types of unwanted sexual advances, or it may be visual, verbal, or physical conduct of a sexual nature:

 Reporting Sexual Harassment In The Workplace